autogoal/autogoal/docs/api/autogoal.contrib.keras.KerasImagePreprocessor.md

 Only required if `featurewise_center` or `featurewise_std_normalization` or `zca_whitening` are set to True.

+When `rescale` is set to a value, rescaling is applied to sample data before computing the internal data stats.

 # Arguments
     x: Sample data.
 Should have rank 4.